 - Consider using the single-rider lines at the attractions.
-It's likely you wouldn't be able to ride with your friends or family members, but you you'd probably knock a fair amount of time off of your waits in the queues.
+It's likely you wouldn't be able to ride with your friends or family members, but you'd probably knock a fair amount of time off of your waits in the queues.

 - To help keep you occupied during the inevitably long waits, consider downloading the Play Disney Parks app to your mobile phone.
 It's loaded with interactive games and experiences that will get you and your park buddies engaged with the attractions and the lands.

 - More than just helping to pass the time while waiting in line, the Play Disney Parks app has special features developed for Galaxy’s Edge that would allow you to explore the lands on a deep level.
 For example, the app includes a hacking tool to download intel from the data banks of droids on Batuu.
 You could also decode symbols engraved into stone walls, locate and tune into transmissions broadcast in the lands, and scan cargo and other items to determine what’s stored inside.

 - Make the leap to lightspeed.
 If you get one of the coveted pilot’s seats for Millennium Falcon: Smuggler’s Run, opt for the seat on the right side of the cockpit.
 That pilot gets to engage the thrusters and make the jump to hyperdrive.
 Then hang on tightly!

 - Take advantage of the Mobile Food and Beverage Ordering services offered at both Disneyland and at Disney World to preorder and pay for your meals at Docking Bay 7 Food and Cargo.